toufiqmohmd/apex-1/customer-support/demo-script.md

 3. Configure "Generate Text with AI" dynamic action
 4. Test by generating summaries for different tickets

-**Key Points to Highlight:**
-- "AI generates professional, contextual summaries automatically"
-- "Reduces manual work while maintaining quality"
-- "Shows how AI can enhance productivity across business processes"

 ---

 ## Conclusion & Q&A (3 minutes)

-**Narrator:** "In just 60 minutes, we've built a complete, AI-powered customer support application.
-From data model generation to intelligent chat assistants, we've seen how Oracle APEX combines the productivity of low-code development with the power of generative AI.
+**Narrator:** "In 60 minutes, we've built a customer support application using Oracle APEX with AI features.
+We covered data model generation, application creation, UI enhancement, chat assistant implementation, and ticket summary generation.

-**What we've accomplished:**
+**What we accomplished:**
-- ✅ Complete data model generated with AI
+- ✅ Data model generated with AI
-- ✅ Full application created using natural language
+- ✅ Application created using generative AI
-- ✅ Modern UI enhanced with AI assistance
+- ✅ UI enhanced with APEX Assistant
-- ✅ Intelligent chat assistant with RAG
+- ✅ AI-powered chat assistant with RAG
 - ✅ Automated ticket summary generation
-- ✅ Professional charts and database objects
+- ✅ Charts and database objects created with AI"

-This is the future of application development - fast, intelligent, and accessible to all developers."

 ---